iloveitaly/clean-browser/README.md

 I love experimenting with productivity.
 One glitch I've found in my mind is I can easily get distracted by open tabs on my browser, especially if I'm trying to write or read something which I want to give my full attention to.

 I've found that if I close all my tabs (similar idea to [shrinking context size](http://mikebian.co/improve-motivation-and-focus-with-small-contexts/)), I can focus better on the task at hand.
-However, I don't want to lose any interesting tabs so I never actually do that.
+However, I don't want to lose any interesting tabs so I don't easily quit my browsers.
+It's just the little extra of cognitive energy required to add more focus that doesn't get spent.

 This is utility to fix this issue.
-It closes all your tabs (in both Safari & Chrome), sends them to [todoist](https://mikebian.co/todoist) with a specified project + label, and outputs the list to the terminal (mostly for debugging).
+It closes all your tabs (in both Safari & Chrome), sends them to [todoist](https://mikebian.co/todoist) with a specified project and optionally a label, and outputs the list to the terminal (mostly for debugging).

-This has seemed to really help my mind and make it easy for me to find interesting things I've run into in the past.
+This utility has helped my mind and made it easy for me to find interesting things I've run into in the past.
+I've tied this into a 'first wake' [hyper focus](https://mikebian.co/hyper-focus) script to automatically run each morning when I first open my computer.

 ## Installation